 3. Confirm your luggage over the phone

-Once you chose your airline, we highly recommend to call the hotline.
+Once you chose your airline, we highly recommend calling the hotline.
 Explain what equipment you will be traveling with, and have them confirmed that you correctly understood their terms and conditions.

 Some equipment is sometimes part of a different list and will cost extra.
-For example, it is often cheaper to bring a golf bag than a kite board bag.
-You can of course lie (many brands are producing board bag labelled “golf bag”) but it is not a question of size or weight; the difference mainly lies in the risk taken by the airline.
+For example, it is often cheaper to bring a golf bag than a kiteboard bag.
+You can, of course, lie (many brands are producing board bag labeled “golf bag”) but it is not a question of size or weight; the difference mainly lies in the risk taken by the airline.

-Golf gear are much more resistant than a kite or surf board and if your board breaks during the transport, you will not be able to claim the responsibility of the airline if it was labeled as golf equipment.
+Golf gear is much more resistant than a kite or surfboard and if your board breaks during the transport, you will not be able to claim the responsibility of the airline if it was labeled as golf equipment.

 4. Consider an upgrade to business class

 Business class tickets are very costly and, for a long time, we used to not even consider booking them.
-However, business tickets often includes free allowance for one additional over-sized luggage per person.
+However, business tickets often include free allowance for one additional over-sized luggage per person.

 5. Avoid packing unnecessary items.

 This might sound very obvious but be honest, you are always bringing a whole bunch of useless stuff, “in case of”…